-Dave bemoans the rootin’, tootin’, cowboy shootin’ perp in this obscure horror-western whose spurs are a little blunt.
+Dave bemoans the rootin’, tootin’, cowboy shootin’ perp in this obscure horror-western.

 The horror-western is a fusion of genres too rarely tapped, especially considering the themes of retribution, isolation, and good versus evil that are so mutually entwined.
 Those that have donned a bloodied spur have been met with deserved acclaim, with Grim Prairie Tales (1990), Dead Birds (2004) and The Burrowers (2008) considered modest entries alongside the Fordian dominance of Kathryn Bigelow’s Near Dark (1987) and John Carpenter’s Vampires (1998).
 DARK RIDER stays well below the realm of these laudable classics – but as a super-obscure curiosity, it just about warrants an hour and a half of your time.